PatricCaviezel/Catjokes2/README.md

 ## Notice

 This Project is still work in progress.
-If you have anyideas for improvement you can fork our projekt and make a merge request.
+If you have any ideas for improvement you can fork our projekt and make a merge request.

 ## Table Of Contents